Novemser/webridge-materials/SourceCode/README.md

 Finally, use webench to send requests to online for generating stored procedures

+## Start the applications

+Please refer to the readme documents under the folder of each application.

-## Run the online
+## Reproducing the evaluation numbers

 We recommond to use the scripts in `webench/scripts`.

 Take apollo as an example

-Use `webench/scripts/apollo/webench_thpt.sh` to run throughput test.
+Use `webench/scripts/apollo/webench_thpt.sh` to run latency test.

 Use `webench/scripts/apollo/webench_latency.sh` to run throughput test.